Events & Activities

 Each year in September, a group of volunteer ‘platy-watchers’ gathers before sunrise at the Brookfield Showgrounds prior to heading off to observation posts on Moggill and Gold Creeks.
 They spend an hour or so at their appointed site then return to the Showgrounds to deliver their results and share a BBQ breakfast provided by MCCG.Read more about Platypus Survey

 The MCCG Photography Competition is held every year in October.
-As well as providing an opportunity for local photographers to display their work and win prizes, the competition promotes awareness of the Brisbane catchment groups and encourages membership and participation.Read more about Photography Competition 2021
+As well as providing an opportunity for local photographers to display their work and win prizes, the competition promotes awareness of the Brisbane catchment groups and encourages membership and participation.Read more about Results of Photography Competition 2021